 In June of 2012, Susan Love was diagnosed with leukemia and underwent chemotherapy and a stem cell transplant.
 She returned to work in January of 2013 more determined than ever to find the cause of cancer and end it once and for all.

 In 2019, Dr. Susan Love received the Harriet Benjamin Inspiration Award at the Spirit of Community luncheon held by the Cancer Support Community Los Angeles at the Skirball Cultural Center.
 Dr. Love was honored for her lifetime of work dedicated to the eradication of breast cancer.

 On February 7 & 8, 2020, Dr. Susan Love hosted the 10th International Symposium on the Human Breast at the UCLA Meyer & Renee Luskin Conference Center.
 The Symposium gathers world-class researchers, clinicians, and advocates from multiple disciplines in an intimate think-tank environment to stimulate ideas, collaboration, seed-funding opportunities, and ultimately breakthroughs that will end breast cancer.

-Recognized for her fierce intellect, unrelenting tenacity, and laser-like focus, has led to some of the world’s more innovative research.
+Dr. Love’s fierce intellect, unrelenting tenacity, and laser-like focus, has led to some of the world’s more innovative research.
 From spearheading a partnership with NASA’s Jet Propulsion Laboratory to mapping the breast ductal system, to harnessing the power of artificial intelligence to develop a handheld, self-reading ultrasound for breast cancer screening in underserved populations, Dr. Love’s goal remains simple and clear: to end breast cancer.